damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 # **Specification**

 *The specification consists in describing the product with a "black box" external view to capture the intermediate technical objects (stakeholders, external interfaces, services, and constraints) that serve to, *in fine*, elucidate the product requirements.*

+## **How to document the specifications?**

-## **Stakeholders:**
+## **1. Stakeholders:**
 *What entities influence the product throughout its life cycle ?*

 - **Definition:** *Stakeholders generally refer to all the actors (human and non-human) who have an interest in a product.
 Among the stakeholders, there are both internal players, such as users and participants of the project, and external players that are represented by the potential user of products or external entities.*